What I Love About Each of Lake Tahoe’s Ski Resorts

 Sierra-at-Tahoe is where I came into my own as a skier and I love that Sierra-at-Tahoe is a locals’ mountain.
 It seems like everyone who lives in South Lake Tahoe grew up skiing at Sierra-at-Tahoe.
 Everyone has a Sierra story.
 Everyone who grew up in Tahoe has memories at Sierra-at-Tahoe.
 Now, I’m teaching my kids to ski at Sierra Resort and I love Sierra with my kids because it’s so easy.
 We just park, walk over to the snow and clip in, and we’re off!

-While there’s plenty of extreme skiing, including their legendary tree skiing, Sierra-at-Tahoe is low-key and it feels approachable.
+While there’s plenty of extreme skiing, Sierra-at-Tahoe is low-key and it feels approachable.
 Sierra-at-Tahoe is a pure ski experience, and I love a pure ski experience.

 What about you?

 What do you love about Lake Tahoe’s mountain resorts?
 Each one is unique.
 Everyone has their own story.

 Make planning easy with this guide to all the must-see vistas, must-eat dishes and must-experience attractions.Plan Your Trip